 Research Areas: Cardiovascular/Cardiology

-Dr. Da Zhi Wang and Dr. Jinghai Chen identified miR-17-92 as a critical regulator of cardiomyocyte proliferation.
+In 2013, Drs.
+Da Zhi Wang and Jinghai Chen identified the miR-17-92 cluster of microRNAs as critical regulators of cardiomyocyte proliferation.
 The researchers found that overexpression of miR-17-92 induces cardiomyocyte proliferation in embryonic, postnatal, and adult hearts.
-They identified that miR-19, in particular, is required for and sufficient to induce cardiomyocyte proliferation in vitro, and in vivo experiments are underway to further validate the initial results.
-The researchers also identified PTEN, a tumor suppressor, as a miR-17-92 target to mediate the function of miR-17-92 in cardiomyocyte proliferation.
+They identified that miR-19a/b, in particular, is required for and sufficient to induce cardiomyocyte proliferation in vitro.

-These studies suggest that miR-17-92 cluster have the potential to be therapeutic targets and agents for cardiac repair and heart regeneration.
+These studies suggest that miR-19a/b has the potential to be therapeutic agents for cardiac repair and heart regeneration.